History and Archaeology of Vatican

 By the Editors of the Madain Project

-The Vatican City (Citta del Vaticano) is a sovereign city-state and an enclave surrounded by the city of Rome, Italy.
+The historic Vatican City (Citta del Vaticano) is a sovereign city-state and an enclave surrounded by the city of Rome, Italy.
 It is the smallest independent state in the world by both area and population, with an area of about 44 hectares and a population of around 800 residents.
 Vatican City is the headquarters of the Roman Catholic Church and serves as the residence of the Pope.

 Vatican City was established in 1929 CE as a result of the Lateran Treaties between the Holy See and the Kingdom of Italy, which recognized the independence and sovereignty of the Holy See.
 Today, Vatican City is a unique combination of a religious and political center, and is home to several important religious and cultural institutions, including St. Peter's Basilica, the Sistine Chapel, the Vatican Museums, and the Vatican Library.